 Fast forward to present day, where Coca-cola takes the rank as the largest beverage manufacturer and distributor and even more, one of the largest corporations in the world.
+1.9 billion servings Coca-Cola products are sold worldwide every day, compared to just 25 bottles in its first year.
 With its trademark officially having been registered in 1887, there have been only slight changes, making Coca-cola a deserving brand of the world coinciding with stability and tradition.

 Before Pepsi, there was Brad’s Drink.
 Created by a pharmacist in North Carolina, Caleb Bradham brought this medicinal aid to life in 1893, just a few years after Coca-Cola and a few years before Dr. Pepper emerged.
 Five years later, Brad’s Drink became Pepsi-Cola, a name derived from another word for indigestion, that being “dyspepsia”.